confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 stream and table, which represent the corresponding Kafka message timestamp and message key, respectively.
 The timestamp has milliseconds accuracy.

-KSQL has currently the following requirements for creating a table from a Kafka topic:

-1. The message key must be in ``VARCHAR`` aka ``STRING`` format.
-If the message key is not in this format, follow the instructions in :ref:`ksql_key_requirements`.
+When creating a table from a Kafka topic, KSQL requries the message key to be a ``VARCHAR`` aka ``STRING``.
+If the message key is not of this type follow the instructions in :ref:`ksql_key_requirements`.

 The WITH clause supports the following properties: